 Expensive co-ops and brownstones with a relatively large selection of pre-war units to rent.

-Large townhouses with classic stoops and finishings add up to downright stunning streetscapes and stoops.
+Most Park Slope houses have classic stoops and finishings which add up to downright stunning streetscapes and stoops.

 As a result, Park Slope is often lauded as a buyer’s neighborhood, but renters will be happy to find that a large selections have been converted into multiple-unit apartments.